-A good research paper has both qualities of good studies and good writing (Bordage, 2001).
-In addition, a research paper must be clear, short, and effective when presenting the information in an organized structure with a logical manner (Sandercock, 2013).
+A quality research paper has both the qualities of in-depth research and good writing (Bordage, 2001).
+In addition, a research paper must be clear, concise, and effective when presenting the information in an organized structure with a logical manner (Sandercock, 2013).

-The results section is a section containing a description about the main findings of a research, whereas the discussion section interprets the results for readers and provides the significance of the findings.
-This section should not repeat the results section.
+The results section of your research paper contains a description about the main findings of your research, whereas the discussion section interprets the results for readers and provides the significance of the findings.
+The discussion should not repeat the results.

 How to Organize the Results Section